How To Make Your Speech SIZZLE!

 It’s not only adjectives that deserve specificity, of course.
 Look for opportunities to replace weak verbs and nouns as well.
 Can you use a word more descriptive than “obstacles” or “goals?”

-Can if you weigh it?
+Patricia Fripp uses a helpful way to avoid adjectives: Can you weigh it?
 If not, how can you call it a ton?
 Is it a banana?
 If not, it’s not a bunch.
 Does it go to sea?
 If not, it’s not a boatload.

 And – the ultimate example – you can certainly be more specific than calling something a thing.
 If you couldn’t call it a thing, then what would you call it?
 That’s what I mean by being specific and descriptive.